 Public History Electives (select 3)

-The American South’s distinctive historical, cultural, and political experiences makes it worthy of in-depth scholarly exploration.
+The American South’s distinctive historical, cultural, and political experiences make it worthy of in-depth scholarly exploration.
 In the Southern Studies minor, you will learn about the region’s significant influence on national and international affairs, economics, literature, music, art, sports, religion, and race and gender relations.
 The program consists of 18 credit hours across a variety of disciplines.

 Category A (select at least 2)